zenml-io/zenml/tests/README.md

 tests do not interfere with each other and, in theory, can even be run in parallel, although there are some minor issues with some tests that need to be addressed to make this possible.
-Unit tests that require a completely isolated ZenML deployment can use the `clean_client` fixture to set up a temporary client with its own independent global configuration.
+Unit tests that require a completely isolated ZenML deployment use the `clean_client` fixture to set up a temporary client with its own independent global configuration.

 * integration and end-to-end system tests are generally written so that they are independent of the type of ZenML deployment (e.g. local, docker, cloud) and